somod-gif/somod-gif/README.md

 ### Aspiring Software Engineer

-👋 Hi, I'm Badmus, an aspiring Software Engineer with a strong foundation in web technologies including HTML, CSS, and JavaScript.
-Currently, I am honing my skills in mobile app development with React Native for front-end interfaces and utilizing Firebase and Supabase for data management.
-My experience extends to backend technologies including Node.js, PHP, Express, and AdonisJS, enabling me to build full-stack applications.
-As an IT student, I am dedicated to creating dynamic, responsive, and user-friendly applications with clean and maintainable code.
-I enjoy keeping up with the latest trends in technology and am excited to collaborate on innovative projects.
+👋 Hi, I'm Eniola — an aspiring Software Engineer with a strong foundation in web technologies such as HTML, CSS, and JavaScript.
+I am proficient in modern frontend frameworks, including React and Next.js, and I am currently enhancing my skills in mobile app development with React Native, supported by Firebase and Supabase for robust data management.
+On the backend, I have experience working with Node.js, Express, PHP, and AdonisJS, as well as Java with Spring Boot, allowing me to design and develop reliable full-stack applications.
+As an IT student, I am passionate about building dynamic, responsive, and user-friendly solutions with clean and maintainable code.
+I enjoy exploring the latest technology trends and thrive in collaborative, innovative projects. 🚀

 Let’s build something amazing together!

 * 🖥️  Check out my portfolio at [My Portfolio](http://enitech.vercel.app/)
 * ✉️  You can contact me at [eniolabadmus351@gmail.com](mailto:eniolabadmus351@gmail.com)